ekanshsinghal/se-hw2-fall22/README.md

 ## About the project

-This project pyhon implementation of a lua script.
+This project is python implementation of a lua script.